nextgenthemes/advanced-responsive-video-embedder/readme.txt

 * [ARVE Pro changelog](https://nextgenthemes.com/plugins/arve-pro/#changelog)
 * [ARVE Random Videos changelog](https://nextgenthemes.com/plugins/arve-random-video/#changelog)

+### 2024-10-23 10.3.3 ###

+* Show messages about incompatibility issue with All in One SEO Pack.
+* Fix: Duplicated controls in ARVE Block sidebar.
+* Fix: Help tests were not showing in Settings page.

 ### 2024-08-22 10.3.2 ###

 * New: URL detection for VK.com videos.